Skip to content

 I also suggest you use the homeopathic preparation called Aconitum Napellus (Aconite) 30C or 200C (sometimes it’s labeled 30 CH).
 I’ve seen this herbal, homeopathic preparation noticeably calm many dogs.

-Give three mint-sized pellets or 10 poppyseed-like pellets three times, three hours apart.
+Give 3 mint-sized pellets or 10 poppyseed-like pellets 3 times, spaced 3 hours apart.
 You can find this remedy in a local homeopathic pharmacy or online at Helios in the UK.
-They ship remedies to the US and Canada.
+They ship remedies to the USA and Canada.

 Dogs can get stressed out with the doorbell constantly ringing and open doors increase the chances of your dog bolting out of the house.
 That’s why your dog should wear an up to date ID on their collar.